Paula Hamilton

-Paula Hamilton (born 23 January 1960) is an English model.
+Paula Hamilton (born 2 January 1961) is an English model.
 She is best known for her appearance in the 1987 Mk II Volkswagen Golf TV advert Changes.
 In 2006, she returned to public recognition as a judge on Britain's Next Top Model, for two cycles.

 Early life

-Hamilton's father died in Liverpool before her birth, after which her mother moved to South Africa, where she was brought up by her mother and stepfather.
+Hamilton's father died in Liverpool before her birth, after which her mother moved to South Africa, where her mother and stepfather brought her up.

 The family moved to Hertfordshire when she was eight years old.
 Hamilton has five half-siblings.
 Aged 11, she learned that her real father was not Thomas "Ian Gunner" Hamilton, but a family friend, John Johnson.

-Hamilton is dyslexic, and did not learn to read and write until she was 11.
-For several years she attended Burnham Secondary Modern School near Slough under the name of Paula Sherrin.
+Hamilton is dyslexic and did not learn to read and write until she was 11.
+For several years, she attended Burnham Secondary Modern School near Slough under the name of Paula Sherrin.
 She later attended the Licensed Victuallers' School, which was then in Slough, along with Nicholas and Simon Cowell, who were both at the school for one year.